Some years back, I saw Paul Weller on TV talking about a book he’d apparently just re-read. That book was called Absolute Beginners by Colin MacInnes.

 Around ‘Colin’ is a cast of characters that both compliment and contrast him.
 In the former camp, there’s the even more extreme Wizard, a teenage ‘fixer’ of sorts, the previously-mentioned (and openly gay) Fabulous Hoplite, fellow house dweller and jazz fan Mr Cool, on/off girlfriend Suzette, stylish modernist Dean Swift and trad jazzer The Misery Kid.

-In the other camp, you’ll find the likes of half-brother Vern (who never had the chance of a ‘teenage’ life), Ed the Ted (who chose to bypass his teens and join a ‘grown-up’ ted gang) and pretty much anyone working in a menial job and part of the system.
+In the other camp, you’ll find the likes of half-brother Vern (who never had the chance of a ‘teenage’ life), Ed the Ted (who chose to bypass his teens and join a ‘grown-up’ ted gang), and pretty much anyone working in a menial job and part of the system.

-As I said earlier, the book is more a book of observations that a traditional novel, which is perhaps one reason (not the only one) why the movie version failed so badly.
-But it does offer up a love story, some racial tension but above all, a tale of just what it’s like to be young and fearless in the real world, should you choose a different path.
+As I said earlier, the book is more a book of observations than a traditional novel, which is perhaps one reason (not the only one) why the movie version failed so badly.
+But it does offer up a love story, some racial tension, but above all, a tale of just what it’s like to be young and fearless in the real world, should you choose a different path.

 There’s an endless selection of quotable lines, as well as some cracking detail on offer.

-Take the writer’s description of Dean Swift for example:
+Take the writer’s description of Dean Swift, for example:

-‘College-boy smooth crop hair with burned in parting, neat white Italian rounded-collared shirt, short Roman jacket very tailored (two little vents, three buttons), no turn-up narrow trousers with 17-inch bottoms absolute maximum, pointed-toe shoes and a white mac lying folded by his side.’
+‘College-boy smooth crop hair with burned-in parting, neat white Italian rounded-collared shirt, short Roman jacket very tailored (two little vents, three buttons), no turn-up narrow trousers with 17-inch bottoms absolute maximum, pointed-toe shoes and a white mac lying folded by his side.’